iganna/pannagram/docs/content/alignment.md

-# Construct the Multiple Genome Alignment
+# Build a Pangenome Alignment

+The main module in the Pannagram package for building a pangenome linear alignment is also called `pannagram` :)
+The alignment can be built in three modes:

+- **Preliminary** – builds only a skeleton alignment to visually check the correspondence between aligned genomes.
+- **Reference-based** – aligns all genomes to a chosen reference genome.
+- **Reference-free** – creates a pangenome alignment independent of any reference genome.

 Before running the example, define the key working paths in the command line:
-- `PATH_DATA` - the path to the data folder
+- `PATH_DATA` - the path to the data folder containing files with whole genomes.
 - `PATH_PROJECT` - the path to the output directory

+The structure of the output directory:

 > ⚠️ **Warning:**
 > Ensure that `PATH_PROJECT` is set to a completely new folder.
 Existing files in this directory may be overwritten.